The Art of the Golf SwingAugust 29, 2016

 Save the “FORE!” for the hack holes behind you.
 This week’s all about turning that ‘meh’ or ‘oh shit’ swing into a more spot-on aim for par – well, that’s the goal at least.
+We’re talking about the art of the golf swing.
 Remember, practice makes perfect.
 We are all guilty of not hitting every ball the way we should, or as good as you’d hope it to be for that matter.
 Before we lose the long and bright, sunny days of summer we thought about focusing on making the most out of them, and of your golf game (with some help from the experts at Golf and Golf Digest).
 After you read this and put a few of the tips into motion be sure to hit us up on social and let us know how they worked for you.

 A Fresh Start

 It’s all about the basic fundamentals.
+Maybe we should call this, the art of the simple golf swing.
 We all know how easy it can be to overlook the simplest of things that form our golf game, which is exactly why starting from the top should be the first on the list.
 Rethinking or reteaching yourself what you think you may know often proves to be the best cure for perfecting your swing.
 Read the full article for all the steps recommended to get a grip on your swing.

 It’s all in the hips